s3h10r/einguteswerkzeug/README.md

 License
 =======

-einguteswerkzeug is made with <3, actively maintained & developed by Sven Hessenmüller.
+einguteswerkzeug is made with <3, maintained & developed by Sven Hessenmüller.

 einguteswerkzeug uses some excellent open source software and snippets - please take a look at Credits & Thanks for the complete list of codes & inspirations the author